What Is Phishing? How to Spot and Avoid Scams in 2026

 Building Organizational Phishing Resilience

-The most effective defense against phishing is regular security awareness training combined with realistic phishing simulations.
+The most effective defense against phishing combines regular security awareness training with realistic phishing simulations.
 Organizations that run monthly simulations see phishing click rates drop from 30% to under 5% within a year.
-Training should cover current attack trends, not just generic awareness—show employees real examples of phishing emails targeting your industry.
+Training must cover current attack trends—not just generic awareness—and show employees real examples of phishing emails targeting your specific industry and role.

-Effective training programs use the NIST NICE Framework approach: knowledge reinforcement through repeated exposure, realistic simulations without punishment, and immediate feedback when users click simulated phishing links.
-Training should be brief (10-15 minutes monthly), engaging, and relevant to the threats your organization actually faces.
+Effective programs follow the NIST NICE Framework approach: knowledge reinforcement through repeated exposure, realistic simulations without punishment, and immediate feedback when users click simulated phishing links.
+Sessions should be brief (10–15 minutes monthly), engaging, and relevant to actual threats your organization faces.
+Punishment-based approaches backfire—employees who fear consequences stop reporting suspicious emails, which eliminates your early warning system.
+Learn how security awareness training for tax firms reduces phishing risk during the highest-threat periods of the year.

-Deploy email filtering solutions that scan attachments for malware, analyze URLs for known phishing indicators, and quarantine suspicious messages before they reach user inboxes.
-Modern secure email gateways (SEGs) use machine learning to detect zero-day phishing attempts that signature-based filters miss.
+Deploy email filtering solutions that scan attachments for malware, analyze URLs for known phishing indicators, and quarantine suspicious messages before they reach inboxes.
+Modern Secure Email Gateways (SEGs) use machine learning to detect zero-day phishing attempts that signature-based filters miss.
+Pair this with URL rewriting—routing every link in incoming email through a real-time security scanner that checks destinations against threat intelligence feeds at the moment of click.

-Implement DMARC, DKIM, and SPF email authentication protocols to prevent email spoofing of your domain.
-DMARC (Domain-based Message Authentication, Reporting & Conformance) tells receiving email servers how to handle messages that fail authentication checks.
-Organizations with DMARC enforcement policies block 90% of domain spoofing attempts.
-The Federal Trade Commission recommends DMARC implementation in its Safeguards Rule guidance for financial institutions.
+Implement DMARC, DKIM, and SPF email authentication protocols to prevent spoofing of your own domain.
+DMARC (Domain-based Message Authentication, Reporting and Conformance) tells receiving mail servers how to handle messages that fail authentication checks.
+Organizations with enforced DMARC policies block approximately 90% of domain spoofing attempts.
+The FTC recommends DMARC implementation in its Safeguards Rule guidance for financial institutions.
+Start with a monitoring policy (p=none) to inventory all legitimate email sources, then move to quarantine, and finally to reject once all authorized senders are confirmed.

-Enable multi-factor authentication on all business accounts so that stolen passwords alone cannot grant access to your systems.
+Enable multi-factor authentication on all business accounts.
 According to Microsoft, MFA blocks 99.9% of account compromise attacks.
-Prioritize MFA for email, VPNs, administrative accounts, and any system containing sensitive data.
-For implementation guidance specific to tax practices, read our guide on two-factor authentication for tax software.
+Prioritize email, VPNs, administrative accounts, and any system containing sensitive or regulated data.
+For guidance tailored to tax practices, see our article on IRS Publication 4557 requirements for safeguarding taxpayer data, which mandates MFA as a baseline control.

-Establish a clear process for reporting suspicious emails.
-Make reporting easy—a single-click button in email clients works best.
+Establish a clear, friction-free process for reporting suspicious emails.
+A single-click reporting button in email clients works best—anything requiring more steps gets skipped under deadline pressure.
 Respond to every report with feedback to reinforce the behavior.
-Organizations that encourage reporting without punishment identify and block phishing campaigns faster, reducing overall risk.
-According to the Ponemon Institute, employee-reported phishing reduces breach costs by an average of $186,000.
+According to the Ponemon Institute, organizations where employees actively report phishing reduce breach costs by an average of $186,000 per incident.

 Phishing Defense Implementation Roadmap